-Today’s modern Marketing Leader is responsible for proving that every investment in marketing equates to measurable revenue.
-Sounds easy, right?
-The harsh reality is that many marketers face challenges when it comes to easily pulling marketing metrics or they don’t carry much confidence in the data they obtain as being accurate.
+Today’s modern Marketing Leader must prove that every investment in marketing equates to measurable revenue.
+Unfortunately, the harsh reality is that many marketers face challenges when it comes to easily pulling marketing metrics or they don’t carry much confidence in the data they obtain as being accurate.
 You are not alone in this struggle, and it’s more critical than ever that Marketing leaders unite to take back our seat at the revenue table.

 Earlier this week, I had the pleasure moderating an executive roundtable with four marketing leaders, each from a unique industry, to discuss metrics challenges, where their organizations have found success, and share their best practices that can help other marketing leaders prepare for their next board meeting.